norcams/docs-enduser/docs/terms-of-service.rst

   weeks.
 Downtime may require that running virtual machines are rebooted.

+* For dedicated hardware, there will be scheduled maintenance on the second Tuesday of every month.
+Downtime will require that running virtual machines are rebooted.

 * Whenever scheduled downtime affects running virtual machines, the owner of the virtual machines will be notified at least 5 days in advance.